claceio/docs/content/docs/Plugins/Overview.md

     ],
 ```

-Run `clace app approve /myapp` to authorize the app to call the `get` and `post` methods on the http plugin.
+Run `openrun app approve /myapp` to authorize the app to call the `get` and `post` methods on the http plugin.

 In the app handler code, do